sybrew/the-seo-framework/readme.txt

 	* Resolved an issue where the counter AJAX spinner wasn't offset by 3 pixels from the character counter's loader text.
 It's now also changed to 0.5 character widths.
 	* Resolved a typo where the description placeholders didn't blur on focus on Firefox on the SEO Settings page.
 	* TODO Resolved an issue where the canonical URL placeholder wasn't populated for Quick Edit (post and term).
+	* Resolved an issue where the Classic Editor's Primary Term selection label's cursor wasn't a pointer in WP 6.5 and later.

 **For translators:**